BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ![](Project2_RMD_files/figure-html/finalplot-1.png)<!-- -->

-We can see clearly that the weather events that cause the most economic damage in the United States share some similarities with the weather events that cause the most impact on human health, but there is not a 1:1 correspondence.
-In particular, we see that water and wind related events cause by far the most economic damage in the United States, while heat-related events, which ranked highly in the causes of weather-related injuries, and even highly in the causes of weather-related fatalities, are fairly low in terms of economic consequence.
+We can see clearly that the weather events that cause the most economic damage in the United States share some similarities with the weather events that cause the most impact on human health, but there is not a $1:1$ correspondence.
+In particular, we see that water and wind related events cause by far the most economic damage in the United States, while heat related events, which ranked highly in the causes of weather-related injuries and fatalities, rank fairly low in terms of economic consequence.

-It is important to note, however, that being as this data set ends in 2011, it misses the effect of recent global-warming mediated wildfires that have caused so much havoc in the United States in the last 12 years, particularly in California.
-It would be interesting to re-run this analysis using more recent data to see if Wildfires jumped up the rankings of economically-consequential weather events.
+It is important to note, however, that being as this data set ends in 2011, it misses the effect of recent global-warming mediated wildfires that have caused so much havoc in the United States in the last $12$ years, particularly in California.
+It would be interesting to re-run this analysis using more recent data to see if Wildfires jumped up the rankings of economically-consequential weather events as a result.